Daniel Hesse: Sprint

 Hesse was named CEO of Sprint Nextel on December 17, 2007.

 During his tenure, Hesse appeared in ten television commercials for the company.
 The black and white ads, created by Goodby, Silverstein & Partners, were filmed in New York City.

 Hesse joined Sprint as the company was losing customers following the merger with Nextel.
 His strategy to stem further losses included improved customer service, an increased emphasis on prepaid cell phones, a deal with Apple to sell iPhones, and a 4G presence investment/ownership stake in WiMAX-provider Clearwire.
 He also added retail stores across the nation in an attempt for increased in-person customer service.

 During Hesse's tenure, Sprint went from last place to first in the wireless industry in customer satisfaction according to JD Power and the American Customer Satisfaction Index (ACSI).
 During this period, Sprint was recognized 20 times for excellence in customer service by JD Power.
 In 2014, the ACSI recognized Sprint as the most improved US company in customer satisfaction over the previous six years among all 43 industries studied.
 During his last two full calendar years as CEO, Sprint's total shareholder return ranked #1 among all S&P 500 companies.

 Corporate Responsibility Magazine recognized Hesse with the Corporate Responsibility Lifetime Achievement Award in 2013.
 Hesse was also named a Top Rated CEO on Glassdoor and one of five "Best Turnaround CEOs of All Time" by Fierce Wireless."
 The American India Foundation honored Hesse for Excellence in Corporate Leadership and Philanthropy in 2014.

 Hesse led the acquisition of 80 percent of Sprint by Softbank in July 2013 and remained for a year to complete the transition.
 On August 6, 2014 Sprint announced that Hesse would be succeeded by Marcelo Claure, founder of Brightstar Corporation.

-Outside Telecommunications

-Hesse currently serves on the boards of directors for the following organizations:
+Hesse is on the boards of directors for the following organizations: